lynndylanhurley/ng-token-auth/README.md

   <button class="btn btn-primary btn-lg" ng-click='signOut()'>Sign out</button>
   ~~~

 * **$auth.requestPasswordReset**: send password reset instructions to a user.
 This only applies to users that have registered using email.
-This method accepts an object containing the target email address.
+This method accepts an object with the following param:
+  * **email**

   This method is also available in the `$rootScope` for use in templates.

   ##### Example use in a template:
   ~~~html